 - ii.
-(Full name of the student) - Submitted in partial fulfilment of the requirements for the degree, or iv.
+(Full name of the student) - iii.
+Submitted in partial fulfilment of the requirements for the degree, or - Submitted in fulfilment of the requirements for the degree .....in the Faculty of .......
+University of Pretoria - iv.
 (Year and date of submission)